-Fig. 11 compares (a) the zonal correlation structure and (b) EOF spectrum of the 300 hPa eddy kinetic energy at 46°S with three fits of the simple stochastic model, each designed to capture key features of the observed behavior.
-Recall that the model has two parameters: the width of local correlation, α , and the baseline correlation strength, β .
-As our goal is to focus on the relative role of dynamical annularity, characterized by the difference between the variance expressed by the top EOF (annular mode) and higher order modes, we remove one degree of freedom by requiring that the top EOF express the same fraction of variance in both the simple model and the reanalysis.
+Figure 11 compares the zonal correlation structure (Fig. 11a) and EOF spectrum (Fig. 11b) of the 300-hPa eddy kinetic energy at 46°S, with three fits of the simple stochastic model, each designed to capture key features of the observed behavior.
+Recall that the model has two parameters: the width of local correlation $\alpha$ and the baseline correlation strength $\beta$ .
+As our goal is to focus on the relative role of dynamical annularity, characterized by the difference between the variance expressed by the top EOF (annular mode) and higher-order modes, we remove 1 degree of freedom by requiring that the top EOF express the same fraction of variance in both the simple model and the reanalysis.
 Hence the first mode explains 16% of the variance for all cases in Fig. 11b.
-From equation (3), this condition is equivalent to keeping the total integral of the correlation structure fixed.
+From Eq.
+(3), this condition is equivalent to keeping the total integral of the correlation structure fixed.